kelhad00/trading_simulator/README.md

 ## Handling the application

-The application can be fully manipulated using the `app` object available from `emotrade`.
+The application can be fully manipulated using the `app` object available from `tradingsimulator`.

 ### Default configuration